-These words “before me” in the first commandment teach us that God, who sees all things, takes notice of and is much displeased with the sin of having any other God.[a]
+A. These words before me in the first commandment teach us that God, who sees all things, taketh notice of, and is much displeased with, the sin of having any other god.

 Q. 49.
 Which is the second commandment?

 Q. 50.
-What are the duties required in the second commandment?
+What is required in the second commandment?

-The second commandment requires us to receive, observe, and keep pure and entire all such religious worship and ordinances as God has appointed in his Word.[a]
+A. The second commandment requires the receiving, observing, and keeping pure and entire, all such religious worship and ordinances as God hath appointed in his word.

 Q. 51.
 What is forbidden in the second commandment?

 Q. 52.
-What are the reasons attached to the second
+What are the reasons annexed to the second commandment?

 Q. 54.
 What is required in the third commandment?

 A. The third commandment requires the holy and reverent use of God's names, titles, attributes, ordinances, word and works.